zacharylott94/ppa-1-sw-testing-qa-spring-2018-official-team-4/README.md

 For more information on Google App Engine go here -> [Google App Engine](https://cloud.google.com/appengine/)

 ### Static Testing with JSHint
-	-	Static Testing with JSHint
 -	JSHint performs static analysis on JavaScript modules and prints a list of warning for potential defects.
 -	JSHint runs before the Unit Tests, on Line 30 of .travis.yml
 -	If any warnings are raised, the pipeline will fail the build.
 -	Setup Instructions:
-		1. Installation:	Run "npm install --save jshint" in the main directory to install JSHint locally.
+		1. Installation: Run `npm install --save jshint` in the main directory to install JSHint locally.
 		2. Configuration: Set up rules for warnings in file .jshintrc file in main directory.
 Documentation for   		     rules found here: "http://jshint.com/docs/options/"
-		3. Run "jshint ." in a directory to analyze all modules within that directory and its sub-directories.
+		3. Use: Run `jshint .` in a directory to analyze all modules within that directory and its sub-directories.

 ## Programming Language